zrei/cs4240-assignment2/README.md

 # How to Play the Game
 Teleporting is done with the left controller.
 The rendered line indicates where the teleport is aimed - the player can only teleport to large planets they are not currently on.
 There is a cooldown for teleporting.
-Activate the teleport with the left controller grip input.
+Activate the teleport with the left controller trigger press input.

+Grabbing is done with the right controller.
+You can pick up the gun (which should spawn in the character's vicinity) and the green falling objects (which can be picked up for points).
+Activate the grab with the right controller grip press input - a grabbed object will remain grabbed while the grip press input is held down.

-Shooting is done with the right controller.
-Pick up the gun with the right controller grip input.
-Aim the gun at the bullets and use the right controller grip to grab a bullet, and press the right controller grip to shoot a grabbed bullet.
-Aim to hit the asteroids - a successful hit gains the player one point.
+Shooting is done with the right controller while the gun is being grabbed.
+Aim the gun and use the right controller trigger press input to fire bullets.
+Bullets can destroy certain obstacles, like the white falling planets and the asteroids.
+A successful hit gains the player one point.

 Feel free to look around, though the player cannot move.
 The score is displayed above the left controller.